Win Wood Fuel!

 ENplus A1 Certification – Read more about this standard

-Gives the same results as branded, hardwood pellets
+Gives the same results as branded pizza pellets

 Low Carbon Footprint